Best thing about Bovada:

 Slots-A-Fun casino, seemingly in the 1970s.
 From Twitter, original source unknown

 Online, it's much different.
-Some online casinos, like VideoSlots, publish both the return and the payback for their machines.
-(Unfortunately, VideoSlots doesn't take U.S. players, and Bovada, which does take U.S. players, doesn't publish paybacks or returns.)
+Some online casinos, like VideoSlots, publish both the RTP and the actual returns for their machines.
+(Unfortunately, VideoSlots doesn't take U.S. players, and Bovada, which does take U.S. players, doesn't publish RTPs or paybacks.)
 VideoSlots was probably the first to publish returns, and now other online casinos are forced to follow suit in order to compete.
-After all, why would you want to play somewhere completely in the dark when VideoSlots is happy to clue you in?
-As more and more casinos are disclosing their slot paybacks, players are coming to expect it, and the websites that rank and rate online casinos are starting to include payback-disclosure in their rating criteria.
+As more and more casinos are disclosing their slot returns, players are coming to expect it, and the websites that rank and rate online casinos are starting to include RTP-disclosure in their rating criteria.

-In the U.K., casinos are required by law to publish the paybacks on their machines.
+In the U.K., casinos are required by law to publish the RTPs on their machines.
 Who wants to send me a picture of the label?

 Las Vegas slot returns

-Vegas casinos are required to report their returns to the state Gaming Commission.
+Vegas casinos have to report their slot payouts to the state Gaming Commission.
 The state doesn't report each casino separately (rats!), they report by area of town.
-Also, be aware that they lump all video gaming (including video poker, video keno, etc.) together for the "slot" returns.
+Also, be aware that they lump all video gaming (including video poker, video keno, etc.) together for the "slot" figures.
+Finally, note that these figures are the actual amounts the machines paid out, not (designed) RTP, which is why I call them "payouts" and not returns.

 Strip Downtown Boulder